Acezorey/Acezorey.github.io/essays/the-brain-that-never-sleeps.md

 #### 14. Other uses in ICS 314 not listed

-As far as I remember I do not think I used AI for anything other than the topic listed above.
+As far as I remember I do not think I used AI for anything other than the topics listed above.

 ## III.
 Impact on Learning and Understanding